 Little Salt Spring is an ancient spring in southwest Florida.
-Little Salt Spring is a fascinating spring for several reasons.
+The spring is a fascinating spring for many reasons.

 Little Salt Spring Details